CodeChica/plus-plus/guides/git.md

 we make to code and that we have a way to keep track of the different changes that different people are are making to the code.

-[git][git] is a tools used to keep a record of the changes that we make to our code.
+[git][git] is a tool used to keep a record of the changes that we make to our code.
 [GitHub][github] is a website that lets us save our git repos so that we don't have to worry if our computer crashes.